Chapter Thirty Two; Flaming Out

 "Another few hours," I reply, then clip out.

 I don't know.

 We walk the corridor, get down.
 I hail a taxi.
-We get a mini-tour of Zimbabwe.
+We don't return to Cape Town, we go to Zimbabwe.
+We ride around.
 Priam makes a fidget which is his way of reminding what we are here for.